Ruthless-n/Ruthless-n/README.md

 <h1 align="center"> Hi, I'm Ruth Novais!</h1>

 <p align="center">I just started my career as a software developer.
-Currently, I study at the Federal Institute of São Paulo, in the graduation of Systems Analysis and Development.
+Currently, I'm graduated at the Federal Institute of São Paulo, in the graduation of Systems Analysis and Development.
 And I'm currently looking for a job as Developer Junior</p>

 <h2 align="center"> ● My skills 💻 </h2>
 <table align="center">